accountsgooglecom/ServiceLogin/README.md

-This is a big safety test.
+This is a safety test.
 All info will be disclosed to participants.
 No malicious intents are involved.